prodillo/GAN_project/README.md

 Certainly, GPU saves a lot of time training neural networks, so I had to spend some time to setup a virtual machine in Google Cloud to have access to GPU computing.
 Given that I didn't find a compehensive tutorial for Windows users, I will share what worked for me.

 1\.
 To setup my virtual machine in Google Cloud, I borrowed a virtual machine image from Stanford’s Convolutional Neural Networks course that installs Anaconda, Pytorch and other useful libraries (thanks guys!).
 I followed this tutorial: http://cs231n.github.io/gce-tutorial/ . <p></p>
 Be careful to select the number of GPUs that you need in order to have access to GPU computing.
-In my case I selected 1 NVIDIA Tesla K80 GPU.
+In my case, I selected 1 NVIDIA Tesla K80 GPU.

 <p align="center"><img src="https://github.com/prodillo/GAN_project/blob/master/gcloud_tutorial/image1-1.png"</p>